run2bizdocs/docs-1/en-us/docs/faq.md

 !!!
 Question "How to configure the Configuration Items lifecycle phases names?"

     The configuration of the CI lifecycle phases names can be performed through the GCAS Configuration Screen and through the CITSmart parameters screen.
-To perform this configuration, proceed as instructed below
+To perform this configuration, proceed as instructed below.

     CONFIGURATION THROUGH THE GCAS CONFIGURATION SCREEN